friendlyantz/friendlyantz/_learning/2023-08-10-postgresql.md

 - [ ] **SP-GIST:** Spatial search trees - implements a non-balanced data structure that repeatedly divides the search space into partitions of different sizes, usable for structures such as [quad-trees](https://en.wikipedia.org/wiki/Quadtree), [k-d trees](https://en.wikipedia.org/wiki/K-d_tree) and [radix trees](https://en.wikipedia.org/wiki/Radix_tree).

 use-cases:
 - GIN: [JSONB](https://www.postgresql.org/docs/13/datatype-json.html#JSON-INDEXING) (e.g. finding key/value pairs, checking whether keys exist)
-- GIN / GIST: Full text search - see our eBook about full text search here
+- GIN / GIST: Full text search
 - GIST: Geospatial data
 - GIST: ltree
 - GIST: Range types (e.g. checking whether values are contained in the range)

 ## Creating The Best Index For Your Queries

-One very important choice is whether to index a single column, or whether **to index multiple columns with the same index**.
 Indexing multiple columns is supported for B-tree, GIST, GIN and BRIN index types.

+ one index on multiple columns vs multiple indexes on one column each, **it often is preferable to rely on a single index**

 Things to watch out for b-tree index:
 - Ordering matters - the columns in the beginning to be used by all the queries
 - Postgres <=12: put high-cardinality(diverse) columns in front of the index
  - more columns in index: less likely planner will use it
  - for `Index Only Scans`(aka covering index): use the `INCLUDE` keyword to specify columns whose data is included in the index, but which are not used for filtering purposes
- -  one index on multiple columns vs multiple indexes on one column each, **it often is preferable to rely on a single index**
+ -

  ![[built-in index types postgresql.png]]

+---

+# Logs

 ---